IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 }
 ```

-## Encryption and Decryption Script Examples
+## Encryption and Decryption Code Examples

-This section includes a sample encryption and decryption script in different programming languages.
+This section includes an encryption and decryption code example in different programming languages.

-For the [POST /token/refresh](../endpoints/post-token-refresh.md) endpoint, the script takes the values for `refresh_token` and `refresh_response_key` that were obtained from a prior call to [POST /token/generate](../endpoints/post-token-generate.md) or [POST /token/refresh](../endpoints/post-token-refresh.md).
+For the [POST /token/refresh](../endpoints/post-token-refresh.md) endpoint, the code takes the values for `refresh_token` and `refresh_response_key` that were obtained from a prior call to [POST /token/generate](../endpoints/post-token-generate.md) or [POST /token/refresh](../endpoints/post-token-refresh.md).

 :::note
 For Windows, if you're using Windows Command Prompt instead of PowerShell, you must also remove the single quotes surrounding the JSON.
 For example, use `echo {"email": "test@example.com"}`.